 We believe in telling stories that are audacious - difficult, out of the norm, bold and unapologetic.
 We engage our audiences with challenging material because we know that change begins with an encounter - and we want our encounters to be brave and audacious.

-We work to empower and uplift the voices of women + TGNC artists - that work is intersectional and specifically antiracist and anti-misogynist in nature.
+We work to empower and uplift the voices of artists of traditionally excluded genders - that work is intersectional and specifically antiracist and anti-misogynist in nature.